superstreamlabs/memphis.js/README.md

     retentionValue: 604800, // defaults to 604800
     storageType: memphis.storageTypes.DISK, // defaults to memphis.storageTypes.DISK
     replicas: 1, // defaults to 1
-    idempotencyWindowMs: 0 // defaults to 120000
+    idempotencyWindowMs: 0, // defaults to 120000
-});
+    sendPoisonMsgToDls: true, // defaults to true
+    sendSchemaFailedMsgToDls: true // defaults to true });
 ```